 To make choosing healthy snacks accessible and convenient, group crackers, nuts and granola bars in a basket on the kitchen counter.
 Place ready-to-eat fruit and vegetables, cheese sticks and yogurt in a bowl in the refrigerator.
 Organizing these mom-approved snacks helps kids win by fueling their bodies with the good nutrition and energy they need.
 It also helps take the guess work out of eating better.

-Noted nutrition expert, award winning food journalist and television personality -- Carolyn O’Neil, MS, RD -- is a registered dietitian and advisor to Best Food Facts.
+Noted nutrition expert, award winning food journalist and television personality, and Best Food Facts advisor, Carolyn O’Neil, MS, RD, LD, is a registered dietitian.
+Carolyn’s refreshing food philosophy and recommendations are captured in this column to help you Eat Better for Life!